The Best Gallery In The Neighborhood

 Since its opening in the early 2000s, the Craft in America Center has been home to key works by many of the most influential and innovative Californian craft artists from the past century.
 A small but inviting space, the Center has hosted talks by leading artists, interactive Q&As, diverse exhibitions and workshops all focused on American art.
 The center also spawned a Peabody Award-winning series on PBS, that explored America’s creative spirit through the artists, origins and techniques of American craft.

 If you haven’t been to the Craft in America Center, there’s no better time than right now.
-The center has doubled its size and reopen this month with a huge exhibition of Mid-Century artworks and objects, mostly from the collection of Forrest L. Merrill.
+The center has doubled its size and reopen this month with a huge exhibition of Mid-Century artworks and objects, mostly from the collection of Forrest L. iphone 7 case outlet Merrill.
 The center will inaugurate its newly-designed gallery with a landmark exhibition of over 50 historic key works.
 Artists include:

 Dora De Larios